-During their time in Cubs Room, the children will take part in and enjoy a wide range of play based activities.
+During their time in Foxes Room, the children will take part in and enjoy a wide range of play based activities.
 Activities are planned to support and extend children's individual interests and fascinations and to support their developmental needs.
 Areas of continuous provision, such as a sand area, water area, painting area, malleable area, mark-making and writing area, book area, home corner, construction area and a small world area are permanently available to enhance children's learning opportunities.
-At the end of each session, the children come together for a short story or a singing session.
-Children will also have a mid morning or a mid afternoon snack each day.
+At the beginning and end of each session, the children come together for a short, focused activities which may include stories and songs.
+Children will also have a mid morning or a mid afternoon snack.